Godswilldev/contract-management-api/README.md

 ## Description

 A Contract management application built with nestjs.
 Contract Management Backend API.
 To automate the lifecycle of a contract between two parties.
-(From creation to completion).
+(From creation to execution).

 ## Installation